QUICK GUIDE: RUNNING FOR CITY OF PORTLAND ELECTED OFFICE

 For detailed information, candidates should refer to the Candidate Information Packet.

 FILING FOR OFFICE

-Three offices will appear on the ballot for the 2014 municipal primary election: Commissioner Position No. 2, Commissioner Position No. 3, and Auditor.
-For each City office on the ballot, if no candidate receives a majority of votes at the May 20, 2014 municipal primary election, the two candidates receiving the highest number of votes for that office will appear on the November 4, 2014 General Election ballot.
+Three offices will appear on the ballot for the 2016 municipal primary election: Mayor, Commissioner Position No. 1, and Commissioner Position No. 4.
+For each City office on the ballot, if no candidate receives a majority of votes at the May 17, 2016 Municipal Primary Election, the two candidates receiving the highest number of votes for that office will appear on the November 8, 2016 General Election ballot.

 Establish a Principal Campaign Committee with the Oregon Secretary of State’s Election Division by registering in the ORESTAR system, and filing the Statement of Organization and the Campaign Account Information forms.*

 Candidates must file these forms within 3 business days of receiving a contribution or making an expenditure, even if prior to September 10th, 2015.
 These forms must be filed prior to filing for candidacy.

 File for office with the City’s Election Division through either option: